markandgo/autoEaseFactor/README.md

 Seeing the next review times will just distract you from studying.

-If you just want to try this out, but you're worried about losing all the ease factors you've built up so far, there's another add-on that lets you export a deck's current ease factors and re-import them later.
+If you just want to try this out, but you're worried about losing all the ease factors you've built up so far, the latest version lets you export a deck's current ease factors and re-import them later.
 You could use that to "save" your ease settings for a deck, try this add-on, then if you don't like it, reload your old ease settings later.
+Hat tip to RisingOrange for the inspiration, also check out his add-on:
 Reset Ease Automatically:
 <a href="https://ankiweb.net/shared/info/12081346" rel="nofollow">https://ankiweb.net/shared/info/12081346</a>
-(Import/Export Ease Factors is added to individual deck settings with that add-on.)

 ## Acknowledgments
-eshapard
+- eshapard
-ja-dark
+- ja-dark
-cordone
+- cordone
-brownbat (me)
-(hat tip to the MIA crew for inspiration and to the AnKing for helping me figure out how all this works)
+- risingorange
+- the MIA crew
+- the AnKing

 I am not requesting support, but the original author, eshapard, can receive tips at this link:
 <a href="https://paypal.me/eshapard/1" rel="nofollow">https://paypal.me/eshapard/1</a>

 ### Changes

+#### 2020-09-14

+Add import/export ease settings to deck options (plus some bugfixes associated with that change).

 #### 2020-09-07